Cloud-Schematics/easy-flexible-vpc-network/README.md

 y = Index of subnet tier in `var.vpc_subnet_tiers` + 1
 ```

-This formatting reserves IP Ranges to allow for adding additional zones in the future by increasing `var.zones`.
+This formatting reserves IP Ranges to allow for adding additional zones in the future by increasing `var.zones` and additional subnet tiers by adding names to `var.vpc_subnet_tiers`

 #### Two VPCs with two subnet tiers in a single zone